gkysaad/gkysaad/README.md

 I'm currently a fourth year Engineering Science student at the University of Toronto, pursuing a major in Machine Intelligence!
 I enjoy competitive programming as well as working on cool projects and exploring new tech!

 ### 💻 I'm currently working as....
-- Applied Machine Learning Intern @ [Vector Institute](https://vectorinstitute.ai/ "Vector Institute"), working with researchers, professors, and engineers! 🧑‍🔬
+- Applied Machine Learning Intern @ [Vector Institute](https://vectorinstitute.ai/ "Vector Institute"), working on a project in the causal inference space! 🧑‍🔬
 - Teaching Assistant for first year Engineering Science Programming, Data Structures & Algorithms courses! 🧑‍🏫

 ### 🌱 Previously worked as...